 - Scientist, Institute for Clinical Evaluative Sciences

-- Associate professor, departments of medicine and pediatrics, U of T
+- Professor, departments of medicine and pediatrics, U of T

 - Staff physician, divisions of general internal medicine and clinical pharmacology, Sunnybrook Health Sciences Centre

 - Medical toxicologist, Ontario Poison Information Centre, Hospital for Sick Children

 - Epidemiology of adverse drug events